Meetings of the BPS

 Every year two official meetings of BPS are held, at the FIP World Congress and in spring in The Hague, The Netherlands.
 The BPS meetings are well attended by the representatives of all PSMOs, PSOOs, BPS Expert Members and Chairs of the Special Interest Groups, showing that BPS is the global forum of the pharmaceutical scientists around the world.
 Excellent relationships have been built up with all PSMOs.

 Unofficial BPS meetings are organized “on demand”, preferably in combination with a congress of a PSMO.

-The following statements were originated by the BPS Public Policy Committee and adopted:
+The following statements were originated by the BPS and adopted by FIP Council:

 - FIP Statement of Principle on Pharmaceutical Research in Geriatric Subjects (Singapore, 2001)

 - FIP Position Paper on The Impact of Genomics on the Discovery and Development of Genetic Based Medicines - Genomics and Beyond (Singapore, 2001)